Welcome to Research at the VCA & MCM

 With the VCA campus in the heart of Melbourne’s arts precinct at Southbank and the Melbourne Conservatorium’s home in Parkville on the main campus of the University of Melbourne, researchers at the Faculty have access to the state’s rich cultural resources, collaborate with our many industry partners, work with the University of Melbourne’s cultural collections, associates and facilities as well as our research colleagues across both campuses.

-Faculty staff and graduate researchers have the opportunity to network and collaboraet with experts and professionals in Australia and abroad, and to present and perform their research in international settings including professional conventions, concert platforms and art galleries.
+Faculty staff and graduate researchers have the opportunity to network and collaborate with experts and professionals in Australia and abroad, and to present and perform their research in international settings including professional conventions, concert platforms and art galleries.

 Whether you are interested in coming to Melbourne as a student, PhD candidate, visitor or future colleague, I am sure you will find the research environment at the Faculty of the VCA and MCM dynamic, creative, welcoming and inspiring.